ollydeprogrammer/CSharp/README.md

-This Repository is for my examples of C# code through self learning
+This Repository is for my examples of C# code all tought through self learning in my spare time, and reading 'C# The Players Guide'